virtual-labs/exp-flexural-strength-test-iitd/experiment/theory.md

 where f<sub>ct</sub> is the split tensile strength, P is the compressive load at failure, L is the length of the cylinder, and D is the diameter of the cylinder.
 The splitting cylinder test gives values about 1.05-1.15 times those obtained from direct tension test.

-3. Flexural tension test: In this test, a standard plain concrete beam is subjected to two-point loading (also called four-point loading or third point loading).
+3. Flexural tension test: In Flexural tension test test, a standard plain concrete beam is subjected to two-point loading (also called four-point loading or third point loading).
 Equal loads are applied at the distance of one third from both of the beam supports.
 With this configuration the middle one-third portion is subjected to pure bending.
 No shear force is induced within this portion.
-As loading increased, if fracture occur within in the middle third of the beam, the maximum tensile stress reached in the extreme tension fiber is called the "modulus of rupture" and is calculated from the following formula:
+As loading increased, if fracture occur within in the middle third of the beam, the maximum tensile stress reached in the extreme tension fibre is called the "modulus of rupture" and is calculated from the following formula:

 <br>
 <img src="images/p1.png" style="padding-left: 50px; height: 51px; ">